KonnexionsGmbH/db_seeder/README.md

 - `DB_SEEDER_DBMS`: the ticker symbol of the desired database management system

-#### 4.1.3 Script `run_db_seeder_complete`

-The `run_db_seeder_complete` script allows a complete run-through for all DBMS, i.e. it performs the following processing for each implemented DBMS:

-1. `run_db_seeder_setup_dbms`
-1. `run_db_seeder`
-1. `run_db_seeder`

-A statistics file is created with the respective runtimes.
-No script parameters are required.

-#### 4.1.4 Script `run_db_seeder_create_data`

-The `run_db_seeder` script generates dummy data for a selected DBMS.
-Prerequisite is a connection to a suitable Database, e.g. via a Docker container.
-The following script parameter is required:

-- `DB_SEEDER_DBMS_DEFAULT`: the ticker symbol of the desired database management system

-#### 4.1.5 Script `run_db_seeder_setup_dbms`

-The `run_db_seeder_setup_dbms` script creates an empty database for a selected DBMS.
-With all client DBMS this database is based on a corresponding Docker image.
-Therefore, the prerequisite is that Docker is started and a suitable connection to the Internet exists.
-The following script parameters are required:

-- `DB_SEEDER_DBMS_DEFAULT`: the ticker symbol of the desired database management system

-#### 4.1.6 Script `run_db_seeder_setup_files`

-The `run_db_seeder_setup_dbms` script creates an empty database for a selected DBMS.
-With all client DBMS this database is based on a corresponding Docker image.
-Therefore, the prerequisite is that Docker is started and a suitable connection to the Internet exists.
-The following script parameters are required:

-#### 4.1.7 Script `run_db_seeder_single`

-The `run_db_seeder` script generates dummy data for a selected DBMS.
-Prerequisite is a connection to a suitable Database, e.g. via a Docker container.
-The following script parameter is required:

-- `DB_SEEDER_DBMS_DEFAULT`: the ticker symbol of the desired database management system

 [//]: # (===========================================================================================)

 ### <a name="operating_instructions_control"></a> 4.2 Control Parameters